What are CAM charges in real estate?

 Automating lease administration operations brings a lot of benefits, especially for large enterprises.
 Let’s explore what advantages automated CAM reconciliation can bring to real estate professionals and lease administrators:

-• Cost and time savings: Avoid overpayments due to cumbersome spreadsheets and errors in manual calculations.
-Software delivers results in a fraction of time, allowing for automated CAM reconciliation across multiple units.
+- Cost and time savings: Avoid overpayments due to cumbersome spreadsheets and errors in manual calculations.
+The software delivers results in a fraction of the time, allowing for automated CAM reconciliation across multiple units.
 Free your team from manual calculations, reconciliation, and error flagging, enabling them to focus on more important tasks.
 According to our calculations, a company with 3,500 real estate leases and an average annual rent per lease of $95,000 can save up to $10,300,000 annually by automating the CAM reconciliation process.
 The calculation is backed up by data from the enterprises that use Nakisa Real Estate software.

 NRE clients save $3-10 million just on CAM reconciliation!
 See how much money your company could save by inputting the average numbers from your RE portfolio.
 Explore a detailed breakdown of categories, highlighting where you could reduce expenses and the potential savings for each item!